 With only one day in LA, how do you spend it?
 There is so much to cover in Los Angeles that with only 24 hours or less, it’s not enough time to see it all.
 However, if you’re looking to do some of the most frequented and loved attractions in Los Angeles, you can plan a great visit to Los Angeles in one day.

 I remember when I first visited Los Angeles, naively thinking we could cover it all in a span of a week.
 Oh boy, we were wrong.
-But we had a great time and were able to get a good sense of Los Angeles.
+But we had a great time and got a good sense of Los Angeles.

 What should I do on my first trip to Los Angeles?